 As you feel better after eating healthy foods, you can make additional empowering changes.

-As for exercise, if you have problems working out for one hour, aim to train for only five minutes.
+Take exercise for an example, if you have problems working out for one hour, aim to train for only five minutes.
 Once you reap the benefits of moving your body, you’ll want to extend your workouts.
 To be practical, you can start increasing the duration of your sessions thereafter with increments of an additional five minutes.

 As you progress, you can build up your mental and physical strength to meet the sixty-minute mark.